-Many out-of-state universities also offer specialized programs for students with intellectual disabilities (e.g. Univ. of Tennessee's "Future Program," Vanderbilt University's "Next Steps" program, etc.)
+Many out-of-state universities also offer specialized programs for students with intellectual disabilities (e.g. Chapel Haven West (near Univ. of Arizona and the nearby SALT Center which provides learning support to college students with ADHD, etc. ), Univ. of Tennessee's "Future Program," Vanderbilt University's "Next Steps" program, etc.)

 4. Enrollment in a community college generally: Community colleges may be more accessible to some students for postsecondary education because there is no minimum GPA requirement and a high school diploma is not required.
 Generally, to attend a community college, a student need only: 1. be 18 years or older, or 2. have a high school diploma or equivalent (e.g. a GED), or be currently attending high school.
 Community colleges offer a wide range of academic and vocational courses that students with disabilities can take to further their education and develop their interests.
 Successful completion of certain courses may help a student automatically transfer to a state university (see “transfer admission guarantee” below) or obtain a certificate of expertise in the area studied to qualify them for a particular job.
 Local community colleges include Mira Costa College, San Diego Community College District and others.